Learning objective

 Encourage the children to discuss the question in pairs or small groups, using sketchbooks to jot down ideas.

-Play the Pupil video: Inspiration which illustrates the different techniques the children learnt about and tried.
+Play the Pupil video: Inspiration, illustrating the different techniques the children learnt about and tried.

 Pupil video: Inspiration